matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

         // Optional: Yul produced by solc (string).
         // Corresponds to "irOptimized" in the outputSelection settings.
         // Provided by solc and passed through by zksolc.
-        "irOptimized": "",
+        "irOptimized": "/* ... */",
+        // Required: EraVM target outputs.
+        "eravm": {
+          // Required: EraVM bytecode (string).
+          "bytecode": "0000008003000039000000400030043f0000000100200190000000130000c13d...",
+          // Optional: EraVM assembly produced by zksolc (string).
+          // Corresponds to "eravm.assembly" in the outputSelection settings.
+          "assembly": "/* ... */"
+        },
-        // Required: EVM-related outputs.
+        // Required: EVM target outputs.
-        // Warning: EraVM artifacts are still returned here within the "evm" object, but it will be moved to "eravm" in the future.
+        // Warning: EraVM artifacts "bytecode" and "assembly" are still returned here within the "evm" object for backward compatibility, but all new applications must be reading from the "eravm" object.
         "evm": {
-          // Required: Bytecode and related details.
+          // Required, Deprecated(EraVM): EVM bytecode.
           "bytecode": {
             // Required: Bytecode (string).
-            // Stubbed by solc and set by zksolc.
             "object": "0000008003000039000000400030043f0000000100200190000000130000c13d..."
           },
           // Optional: List of function hashes (object).